aoloe/scribus-manual-installing/NOTES.md

 ### First launch of Scribus

-Like most indipendent Software, Scribus is not signed with an Apple Developer Certificate.
+Like most indipendent Software, until the more recent 1.5.x releases, Scribus was not signed with an Apple Developer Certificate.
 The first time you open Scribus, you cannot double click the Scribus icon or a Scribus document.
 For the first start, you need to use the open command in the context menu: right click (or ctrl-clik) on the application Icon and choose "Open", carefully read the message and if you agree with it, click the "Open" button to start Scribus.

 From now on, you will be able to start this copy of Scribus by double clicking the Scribus icon or a Scribus document.